VRConservation/fbabook/chapters/program.md

-﻿# Program Design
+﻿# Program & Business Design

 Chris Sacco & Vance Russell | Forest Business Alliance

-*Originally Published: August 18, 2023, the full version of this article is available at the [Forest Business Alliance](https://www.forestbusinessalliance.org) templates page (contact us for password and access: forestbusinessalliance@gmail.com).*
+*Originally Published: August 18, 2023, the full version of this article is available at the [Forest Business Alliance](https://www.forestbusinessalliance.org) templates page (please contact us for access to templates: forestbusinessalliance@gmail.com).*

 ## Takeaways
 - **Programmatic = Proactive**.
 A programmatic or portfolio design approach creates a pro-active strategy for your business or nonprofit allowing prioritiztaion for the projects and funding you pursue.
 Instead of the "tail wagging the dog" where you respond to funding requests and potentially change your organization, you create a framework to build programmatic and financial sustainability to reach your objectives, goals, and mission.
 - **Acknowledge Assumptions**.
 All project implmentation interventions have inherent assumptions.
 Acknowledge these in your theory of change and periodically test if they are correct, e.g., does the intervention lead to the intended outcomes.
 - **Iterate and Scale**.
 Iterate and learn.
 Start small, experiment, and scale your successes {cite}`ears`.
-Scaling cite quote from Salafsky and Margoluis {cite}`scaling`.
+Scaling quote from Salafsky and Margoluis {cite}`scaling`.

 ## Background
 The Forest Business Alliance (FBA) created the templates in this workbook to help grant seekers design project proposals for submission to the California Department of Forestry and Fire Protection’s (CAL FIRE) FY 2023-2024 Wood Products and Bioenergy Business and Workforce Development Grant [Program](http://gg.gg/1agl2y).
 These templates and guidance may also be useful for USDA Forest Service Wood Innovation and Community Wood Grant [Programs](http://gg.gg/1agk52) and other related grants.